-The Belgian Institute for Postal Services and Telecommunications is the telecommunications regulator in Belgium.
+BIPT (Belgisch instituut voor The Belgian Institute for Postal Services and Postdiensten en Telecommunicatie) Telecommunications is the telecommunications refeconfindingations is the teleconfindingation regulator in Belgium.

 Broadband Broadband refers to telecommunication that provides multiple channels of data over a single communications medium, typically using some form of frequency or wave division multiplexing.